Parking on verges and footpaths

 It is not an offence in law to park a motor vehicle, other than an HGV, on a grass verge unless it causes an obstruction or a Traffic Regulation Order (TRO) or byelaw is in force prohibiting it.

 Section 19 of the Road Traffic Act 1988 prohibits parking by HGV's.
-An HGV (or heavy commercial vehicle) means any goods vehicle, which has an operating weight exceeding 7.5 tonnes .
-A similar prohibition to apply to other motor vehicles was contemplated in the late 1980's but was repealed before it ever came into force .
+An HGV (or heavy commercial vehicle) means any goods vehicle, which has an operating weight exceeding 7.5 tonnes.

-In light of the above it is a criminal offence to park an HGV on a verge adjacent to a road irrespective of the presence or absence of waiting restrictions and this can be enforced by the police.
+In light of the above it is a criminal offence to park an HGV on a verge adjacent to a road even if there are no waiting restrictions and this can be enforced by the police.
 In areas where a Special Parking Area (SPA) is in force, the offence is decriminalised and can be enforced by the traffic authority rather than the police.

 - Section 28 Town Police Clauses Act 1847 - wilfully causing an obstruction to any public footpath or public thoroughfare.